aldofiore28/backend-challenge/README.md

 1. Clone this repo
 2. `npm i` to install dependencies.
 Node v12^ preferable
 3. The routes to be protected are found under `/api/account/index.js`

-### Submission guide
-Please upload the code to a private repo, invite tech@cord.co and drop your contact person a note once you are done :) All the best!

 ### How we review
 - **Code quality**: Is the code easy to understand and maintain?
 Is the coding style consistent with nodejs best practices?
 Do you demonstrate a good grasp of JavaScript, especially ES6?